ABS's Guidelines for Verbal Description

 - This sculpture is from ancient Egypt, and the artist is unknown.
 The work has been given the title Scribe Statue of General Horemhab.
 The sculpture was made during Dynasty 18, around 1333 to 1323 B.C.E.
 The medium is granite.
 The work measures 46 inches high, or 117 centimeters.
 The sculpture is in the collection of The Metropolitan Museum of Art, in New York.

--Art Education for the Blind (AEB) and Marsha Hill, The Art of Ancient Egypt
+-Art Beyond Sight (ABS) and Marsha Hill, The Art of Ancient Egypt

 If the size of a work is important, draw the viewer's attention to this feature and provide a familiar analogy.
 Relative size is particularly useful because everyone can identify with the size of a familiar object.
 For instance, Jackson Pollock's painting One, which measures 8 ft.
 10 in. x 17 ft.
 5 in., can be compared to the size of six single mattresses placed side by side.

 The basic object-label information is followed by a general overview of the subject matter and composition of the work.
 Generally, a coherent description should provide visual information in a sequence, allowing a blind person to assemble, piece by piece, an image of a highly complex work of art.
 First describe the explicit subject, that is, what is represented in the work.
 For example, "This painting features a recycled Savarin coffee can filled with about eighteen paintbrushes."
 Next describe the composition and give an overall impression of the work.
 Include in this description the color tones and the mood or atmosphere.
 Many people who have lost their sight have a visual memory of colors.
 In the passage below, a general description of Masaccio's fresco The Expulsion from Eden (c.
 1425) introduces the basic scene.